Teaching English in Japan: Point Your Cursor to a Job

 be found using a simple keyword search.

-- The Jet Programme (Japan Exchange and Teaching Program).
-This government-sponsored program is designed to help Japanese junior and senior high school students improve their spoken English language
+- The Jet Programme (Japan Exchange and Teaching Program) is a government-sponsored program is designed to help Japanese junior and senior high school students improve their spoken English language

 Plan Your Work and Work Your Plan